OpenMPT/openmpt/README.md

          -  clang 3.0

-        The Makefile requires pkg-config for native unix builds.
+        The Makefile requires pkg-config for native builds.
         For sound output in openmpt123, PortAudio or SDL is required. openmpt123 can optionally use libflac, libwavpack and libsndfile to render PCM files to disk.